SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsPolyData.md

-	Toggle on the checkboxs in the column "Use" for the groups you want You can also use the table menu to decide whether to use some groups Number of Sampling Points: (optional for PolyData models) Advanced Lofting: (optional), if on, NURBS lofting will be used to create the model.
+	Toggle on the checkboxs in the column "Use" for the groups you want You can also use the table menu to decide whether to use some groups Number of Sampling Points: (optional for PolyData models) Use Uniform Lofting Parameters (Optional): if no, SimVascular uses the parameters you selected for each group during segmentation; if yes, SimVascular uses the same paramters for all the gourps to create the model.
 	Click "OK"

 <figure>